ncsa/ncsa_system_documentation/docs/source/index.rst

 Computing Resources User Documentation
 =========================================

-The pages linked here are the official user documentation for the computing resource.
+The pages linked here are the official user documentation for the computing resources.

 - `Delta </systems/delta>`_
 - `Hydro </systems/hydro>`_